spusgh/Business_Intelligence-Data_Analytics-Data_Visualization/README.md

 ### Data Analytics Types
 1. Descriptive Analytics
-ï	Purpose: To summarize and describe historical data.
+‚Ä¢	Purpose: To summarize and describe historical data.
-ï	Focus: What happened?
+‚Ä¢	Focus: What happened?
-ï	Examples: Monthly sales reports, website traffic summaries, and revenue growth trends.
+‚Ä¢	Examples: Monthly sales reports, website traffic summaries, and revenue growth trends.

 2. Diagnostic Analytics
-ï	Purpose: To understand why something happened.
+‚Ä¢	Purpose: To understand why something happened.
-ï	Focus: Why did it happen?
+‚Ä¢	Focus: Why did it happen?
-ï	Examples: Analyzing the cause of a drop in sales, investigating customer churn reasons, and finding the root cause of product defects.
+‚Ä¢	Examples: Analyzing the cause of a drop in sales, investigating customer churn reasons, and finding the root cause of product defects.

 3. Predictive Analytics
-ï	Purpose: To forecast future outcomes based on historical data.
+‚Ä¢	Purpose: To forecast future outcomes based on historical data.
-ï	Focus: What is likely to happen?
+‚Ä¢	Focus: What is likely to happen?
-ï	Examples: Sales forecasting, predicting customer behavior, and identifying potential equipment failures.
+‚Ä¢	Examples: Sales forecasting, predicting customer behavior, and identifying potential equipment failures.

 4. Prescriptive Analytics
-ï	Purpose: To provide recommendations for action based on predictive analytics.
+‚Ä¢	Purpose: To provide recommendations for action based on predictive analytics.
-ï	Focus: What should we do?
+‚Ä¢	Focus: What should we do?
-ï	Examples: Optimizing supply chains, suggesting marketing strategies, and recommending medical treatments.
+‚Ä¢	Examples: Optimizing supply chains, suggesting marketing strategies, and recommending medical treatments.

 Additional Analytics Features

 5. Inferential Analytics
-ï	Purpose: To make inferences about a population based on sample data.
+‚Ä¢	Purpose: To make inferences about a population based on sample data.
-ï	Focus: Making predictions or generalizations.
+‚Ä¢	Focus: Making predictions or generalizations.
-ï	Examples: Market research surveys, opinion polls, and A/B testing results.
+‚Ä¢	Examples: Market research surveys, opinion polls, and A/B testing results.

 6. Exploratory Data Analysis (EDA)
-ï	Purpose: To discover patterns, spot anomalies, and test hypotheses.
+‚Ä¢	Purpose: To discover patterns, spot anomalies, and test hypotheses.
-ï	Focus: What are the data's underlying patterns?
+‚Ä¢	Focus: What are the data's underlying patterns?
-ï	Examples: Initial data analysis steps using visualizations and summary statistics to understand data distribution and relationships.
+‚Ä¢	Examples: Initial data analysis steps using visualizations and summary statistics to understand data distribution and relationships.

 7. Causal Analytics
-ï	Purpose: To identify cause-and-effect relationships.
+‚Ä¢	Purpose: To identify cause-and-effect relationships.
-ï	Focus: How does changing one factor affect another?
+‚Ä¢	Focus: How does changing one factor affect another?
-ï	Examples: Understanding the impact of marketing campaigns on sales, and the effect of new policies on employee productivity.
+‚Ä¢	Examples: Understanding the impact of marketing campaigns on sales, and the effect of new policies on employee productivity.

 ### Data Analytics Tecchniques
 Data analysis involves examining, cleaning, transforming, and interpreting datasets to discover useful information, draw conclusions, and support decision-making.
 Here are some essential data analysis techniques:
 1. Descriptive Analysis
-ï	Purpose: Summarizes and describes the main features of a dataset.
+‚Ä¢	Purpose: Summarizes and describes the main features of a dataset.
-ï	Techniques: Measures of central tendency (mean, median, mode), measures of dispersion (variance, standard deviation), frequency distributions, and data visualization (charts, graphs).
+‚Ä¢	Techniques: Measures of central tendency (mean, median, mode), measures of dispersion (variance, standard deviation), frequency distributions, and data visualization (charts, graphs).

 2. Inferential Analysis
-ï	Purpose: Makes inferences about a population based on a sample.
+‚Ä¢	Purpose: Makes inferences about a population based on a sample.
-ï	Techniques: Hypothesis testing, confidence intervals, regression analysis, ANOVA (Analysis of Variance).
+‚Ä¢	Techniques: Hypothesis testing, confidence intervals, regression analysis, ANOVA (Analysis of Variance).

 3. Exploratory Data Analysis (EDA)
-ï	Purpose: Identifies patterns, detects anomalies, tests hypotheses, and checks assumptions with the help of summary statistics and graphical representations.
+‚Ä¢	Purpose: Identifies patterns, detects anomalies, tests hypotheses, and checks assumptions with the help of summary statistics and graphical representations.
-ï	Techniques: Data visualization (histograms, box plots, scatter plots), summary statistics, correlation matrices.
+‚Ä¢	Techniques: Data visualization (histograms, box plots, scatter plots), summary statistics, correlation matrices.

 4. Predictive Analysis
-ï	Purpose: Uses historical data to predict future outcomes.
+‚Ä¢	Purpose: Uses historical data to predict future outcomes.
-ï	Techniques: Regression models (linear regression, logistic regression), time series analysis, machine learning algorithms (decision trees, random forests, neural networks).
+‚Ä¢	Techniques: Regression models (linear regression, logistic regression), time series analysis, machine learning algorithms (decision trees, random forests, neural networks).

 5. Prescriptive Analysis
-ï	Purpose: Provides recommendations for actions based on predictive analysis.
+‚Ä¢	Purpose: Provides recommendations for actions based on predictive analysis.
-ï	Techniques: Optimization models, simulation, scenario analysis, decision analysis.
+‚Ä¢	Techniques: Optimization models, simulation, scenario analysis, decision analysis.

 6. Diagnostic Analysis
-ï	Purpose: Determines why something happened by examining data.
+‚Ä¢	Purpose: Determines why something happened by examining data.
-ï	Techniques: Root cause analysis, drill-down analysis, correlation analysis, and cohort analysis.
+‚Ä¢	Techniques: Root cause analysis, drill-down analysis, correlation analysis, and cohort analysis.

 7. Text Analysis (Text Mining)
-ï	Purpose: Extracts valuable insights from text data.
+‚Ä¢	Purpose: Extracts valuable insights from text data.
-ï	Techniques: Natural Language Processing (NLP), sentiment analysis, topic modeling, keyword extraction.
+‚Ä¢	Techniques: Natural Language Processing (NLP), sentiment analysis, topic modeling, keyword extraction.

 8. Cluster Analysis
-ï	Purpose: Groups a set of objects in such a way that objects in the same group (cluster) are more similar to each other than to those in other groups. ï	Techniques: K-means clustering, hierarchical clustering, DBSCAN (Density-Based Spatial Clustering of Applications with Noise).
+‚Ä¢	Purpose: Groups a set of objects in such a way that objects in the same group (cluster) are more similar to each other than to those in other groups.
+‚Ä¢	Techniques: K-means clustering, hierarchical clustering, DBSCAN (Density-Based Spatial Clustering of Applications with Noise).

 9. Factor Analysis
-ï	Purpose: Identifies underlying relationships between variables by grouping them into factors. ï	Techniques: Principal Component Analysis (PCA), Exploratory Factor Analysis (EFA), Confirmatory Factor Analysis (CFA).
+‚Ä¢	Purpose: Identifies underlying relationships between variables by grouping them into factors.
+‚Ä¢	Techniques: Principal Component Analysis (PCA), Exploratory Factor Analysis (EFA), Confirmatory Factor Analysis (CFA).

 10. Time Series Analysis
-ï	Purpose: Analyzes data points collected or recorded at specific time intervals to identify trends, cycles, and seasonal patterns. ï	Techniques: Moving averages, exponential smoothing, ARIMA (AutoRegressive Integrated Moving Average) models.
+‚Ä¢	Purpose: Analyzes data points collected or recorded at specific time intervals to identify trends, cycles, and seasonal patterns.
+‚Ä¢	Techniques: Moving averages, exponential smoothing, ARIMA (AutoRegressive Integrated Moving Average) models.

 11. Monte Carlo Simulation
-ï	Purpose: Uses randomness to solve problems that might be deterministic in nature. ï	Techniques: Generating random samples, probability distributions, and simulating outcomes.
+‚Ä¢	Purpose: Uses randomness to solve problems that might be deterministic in nature.
+‚Ä¢	Techniques: Generating random samples, probability distributions, and simulating outcomes.

 12. Anomaly Detection
-ï	Purpose: Identifies unexpected items or events in datasets that differ from the norm. ï	Techniques: Z-score, DBSCAN, Isolation Forest, and time-series-based anomaly detection.
+‚Ä¢	Purpose: Identifies unexpected items or events in datasets that differ from the norm.
+‚Ä¢	Techniques: Z-score, DBSCAN, Isolation Forest, and time-series-based anomaly detection.

 ## Data Visualization